AGOberprieler/GinJinn2/docs/5-example_applications.rst

         ginjinn new seeds_project -t faster_rcnn_R_101_FPN_3x.yaml -d seeds_split

-   This will create the folder :code:`seeds_project`, containing a :code:`ginjinn_config.yaml` configuration file and an :code:`outputs` folder for modeling outputs.
+   This will create the folder :code:`seeds_project`, containing a :code:`ginjinn_config.yaml` file and an :code:`outputs` folder.

 2. Modify project configuration:

    Now, we will modify the number of training iterations, the evaluation period, and the checkpointing period.
-   Additionally, we will add several data augmentation options.
+   Additionally, we will add several optional data augmentations.
-   Augmentations are somewhat random data transformations (e.g. rotation, contrast adaption, ...) that are applied to the images and annotations prior to training.
+   These are randomized data transformations (e.g. varying rotation, contrast, etc.) that are applied to the images and annotations prior to their use for model training.
-   By applying these transformations, the dataset is artifically enlarged and made more variable, which very often leads to better model performance on new data.
+   In this way, the dataset is artificially enlarged and made more variable, which very often leads to better model performance on new data.

    In :code:`ginjinn_config.yaml` we will set the entries: